mac-comp123-f25/project-shine-stone/src/src.md

-All source files such as Python scripts and unit test files shoud be stored in this folder.
+All actual Python source code should be stored in this folder.